 Support for businesses paying tax

 Time to Pay – Support for businesses and self-employed individuals in financial distress who may have difficulties paying outstanding tax liabilities as a result of issues caused by the coronavirus outbreak can be sought through HMRC’s Time To Pay Service.
 Arrangements are agreed on a case-by-case basis, taking into account individual circumstances and liabilities and may include arranging for outstanding tax to be paid by instalments, suspending debt collection proceedings and cancelling penalties and interest where there are administrative difficulties in contacting or paying HMRC immediately.
-Businesses and self-employed persons can seek advice on this service via HMRC’s dedicated COVID-19 helpline on 0800 024 1222 (8am to 4pm Monday-Friday).
+Those owing less than £30,000 may be able to set up a Time to Pay Arrangement online.
+Other businesses and self-employed persons can seek advice via the self-assessment payment helpline on 0300 200 3822 (8am to 4pm Monday-Friday).

 Deferral of VAT – VAT payments are deferred for a period of 3 months with effect from 20 March 2020 to 30 June 2020.
 This is an automatic relief for taxpayers albeit a temporary one.
-Businesses will be required to repay the outstanding VAT by the end of the 20/21 tax year.
+Businesses were initially expected to be required to repay the outstanding VAT by the end of the 20/21 tax year.
+However, on 24th September 2020 the government announced that, instead of paying the outstanding VAT in full by the end of March 2021, businesses can opt-in to a scheme allowing them to make smaller payments up to the end of March 2022 interest-free.
+Further information on this facility will be made available over the coming months.

 Income Tax – Another automatic, but temporary relief favours the self-employed.
 Payments due for Income Tax Self-Assessment are deferred from 31 July 2020 to 31 January 2021.